edgedb/edgedb-elixir/pages/usage.md

   `EdgeDB.query_single!/4` functions.
 This function will automatically unpack the underlying `EdgeDB.Set` and return the requested item (or `nil` if the set is empty).

-Let's query a post with a link to the Elixir driver for EdgeDB:
+Let's query a post with a link to the Elixir client for EdgeDB:

 ```elixir
 iex(1)> {:ok, pid} = EdgeDB.start_link()